vallurumk/sheffield-bioinformatics-core.github.io/training/index.md

 excerpt: "Details of upcoming and past training courses.."
 ---

-*Details of upcoming and previous training courses offered by the Sheffield Bioinformatics Core will appear here.

 To be the first to hear about our training course program and for other core news and annoucements please join our mailing list [here](https://groups.google.com/a/sheffield.ac.uk/forum/#!forum/bioinformatics-core-news/join).

 You can also tell us about what courses you would like to attend in the future by [filling in this form](http://goo.gl/97fZGt)